 An emergency care plan is a set of instructions about caring for someone in the event that you are not able to.
 Having such a plan in place will assure you, and the person you care for, that there will be somebody there with clear instructions about what to do.

 Emergency care plans cover areas such as emergency contacts, health information, what care is required and information about the person’s medication.

-The Australian Government has created a template for developing an emergency care plan.
-Visit the Department of Social Services website to download your free copy.
+The Australian Government has created a template for developing an emergency care plan. website to download your free copy.